armada-ths/old.armada.nu/content/knightec.md

 On **November 9th at 15.00-16.15,** THS Armada and Knightec invite you to a digital event.
 Take the chance to meet role models within the field of engineering and ask your questions.

+**Join the webinar on the 9th of November at 15:00 via the button below!**